qglht/RepAL/README.md

 ####  Code Structure
 - dsa_analysis : Folder containing the code to compute the dynamical similarity between the models
-- lorenz_sanity_check.ipynb : Creation of different Lorenz Attractors and similarity analysis between them
+- analysis_lorenz_1.ipynb : Creation of different Lorenz Attractors and similarity analysis between them
 - compositional.ipynb : Creation of compositional motifs and similarity analysis between them
-- dsa_epochs.ipynb : Analysis of the evolution of the similarity between the models during training, simulated by adding noise of different strengths to the motifs
+- analysis_lorenz_2.ipynb : Analysis of the evolution of the similarity between the models during training, simulated by adding noise of different strengths to the motifs

 #### How to use
 - select kernel created with poetry